-- Make a list of fixed expenses, like those bills which remain the same every month: Mortgage payments, rent, car payments and insurance.
+- Make a list of fixed expenses, such as mortgage payments, rent, car payments and insurance.

-- Make a list of fluctuating expenses, such as those bills that are less consistent and change from month to month: Credit cards, food, gas and utilities.
+- Make a list of fluctuating expenses, such as credit cards, food, gas and utilities.

 - Look at all your bills to decide which are priorities and commit to paying those first.
 Credit card debt, for instance, would not be as high a priority as your mortgage.